Cohomological boundedness for flat bundles on surfaces and applications

 \subsection{Acknowledgement}

 We thank N. Budur for pointing out the work of L. Xiao \cite{LXiao_CC_clean}.
-We thank A. Langer for explaining to us the mismatch between Nitsure's construction and the expectation of what the irregular De Rham spaces should be when $R=0$.
+We thank A. Langer for explaining to us the mismatch between Nitsure's construction and the expectation of what $\cM_r(X,D,R)$ should be when $R=0$.
+We thank J. Sauloy for prompting the authors to look for genericity and not only existence of the hyperplanes from \cref{Lefchetz_connections_surface_intro}.
 H.H. is supported by the National Natural Science Foundation of China (grant No. 11901287) and the Natural Science Foundation of Jiangsu Province (grant No. BK20190288).